Gov. Tim Walz requests federal aid to repair damage during unrest

 The request to the Federal Emergency Management Agency (FEMA) asks President Donald Trump to declare a "major disaster" for the state of Minnesota.
 Federal funds would be used to reimburse local governments as they remove debris and begin repairs.

-Days of unrest followed Floyd’s Memorial Day killing in Minneapolis Police custody, with more than 1,500 buildings damaged by fires, looting and vandalism.
+Days of unrest followed Floyd's May 25 killing in Minneapolis police custody, with more than 1,500 buildings damaged by fires, looting and vandalism.

 The Walz administration said a preliminary damage assessment found more than $15 million of eligible damages directly related to fires, but the total cost of the damage was more than $500 million.